Financial-Times/dotcom-tool-kit/docs/developing-tool-kit.md

 A hook ensures a repo using Tool Kit has the relevant configuration to run things from Tool Kit.

-A hook extends the `Hook` class from `@dotcom-tool-kit/types`, implementing its abstract asynchronous `check` and `install` functions.
+A hook extends the `Hook` class from `@dotcom-tool-kit/types`, implementing its abstract asynchronous `isInstalled` and `install` functions.
 You also need to write a helpful `description` field, which will be displayed in the `--help` text.

 ```typescript
 import { Hook } from '@dotcom-tool-kit/types'